by Wali Zahid

 MNA Dasti is no angel.
 He himself is a violator or many laws, including contesting elections on a fake degree.
-And so are not the defenders that say that Lodges are fully secure.
+And so are not the defenders who say that Lodges are fully secure.

 See the photo above: A Muslim-country airline flaunting its wine menu in a cover advertisement?
 It’s only a matter of years that PIA would decline, other reasons notwithstanding.
 (I know you are thinking of Emirates, Gulf, Qatar, Etihad airlines which serve alcohol yet prospering.)

 There are three value crimes common in a decaying Muslim society like ours:

 1) Drinking, 2) womanising, 3) corruption money